 Once you have your TOR browser up and running here are a few dark websites you can visit.

 If you would like to save files with Tails, you need to set up a Persistent Volume.
-Here is a video on how to do that.
+Here is information on how to do that.